cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 // One module may need multiple snapshotters, so each module may have multiple SnapshotExtensionMeta. message SnapshotExtensionMeta {
-  // the name of the ExtensionSnapshotter, and it is registered to snapshotter manager when setting up the application string name   = 1;
+  // the name of the ExtensionSnapshotter, and it is registered to snapshotter manager when setting up the application
+  // name should be unique for each ExtensionSnapshotter as we need to alphabetically order their snapshots to get
+  // deterministic snapshot stream. string name   = 1;
   // this is used by each ExtensionSnapshotter to decide the format of payloads included in SnapshotExtensionPayload message
   // it is used within the snapshotter/namespace, not global one for all modules